 Company law requires the Directors to prepare financial statements for each financial year.
 Company law requires the Directors to prepare Group and Company Financial Statements for each financial year.
-The Directors are required by the AIM Rules of the London Stock Exchange to prepare Group Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the United Kingdom ("UK") and have elected under company law to prepare the Company Financial Statements in accordance with IFRS as adopted by the UK.
+The Directors are required by the AIM Rules of the London Stock Exchange to prepare Group Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the United Kingdom ("UK") and have elected under company law to prepare the Company Financial Statements in accordance with UK GAAP.